operator-framework/java-operator-sdk/docs/documentation/features.md

 ### Built-in Event Sources

-1. InformerEventSource
+1. InformerEventSource - used to get event about other K8S resources, also provides a local cache for them.
-2. TimerEventSource
+2. TimerEventSource - used to create timed events, mainly intended for internal usage.
-3. CustomResourceEventSource
+3. CustomResourceEventSource - an event source that is automatically registered to listen to the changes of the main resource the operation manages, it also maintains a cache of those objects that can be accessed from the Reconciler.

 ## Monitoring with Micrometer